-Serving 130 students in grades Prekindergarten-8, Thayer Schools ranks in the bottom 50% of all schools in Kansas for overall test scores (math proficiency is bottom 50%, and reading proficiency is bottom 50%).
+Serving 130 students in grades Prekindergarten-8, Thayer Schools ranks in the top 50% of all schools in Kansas for overall test scores (math proficiency is top 50%, and reading proficiency is top 50%).

-The percentage of students achieving proficiency in math is 6-9% (which is lower than the Kansas state average of 29%).
+The percentage of students achieving proficiency in math is 30-34% (which is approximately equal to the Kansas state average of 31%).
 The percentage of students achieving proficiency in reading/language arts is 40-44% (which is higher than the Kansas state average of 32%).

 Minority enrollment is 9% of the student body (majority American Indian), which is lower than the Kansas state average of 39% (majority Hispanic).